deffer/authz-page/README.md

 Exposes two endpoints:

  * authorize endpoint `/oauth2/authorize` which returns code or token (based on request type), part of [OAuth2 spec](https://tools.ietf.org/html/rfc6749#section-3.1)
- * user profile endpoint `/self` - a user-facing page to allow self-service token revokation at `/self/token/{token}`
+ * user profile endpoint `/self` - a user-facing page to allow self-service token revocation at `/self/token/{token}`
  * a generic page at `/` to help users who got lost

 On top of OAuth2 protocol, it includes some customizations specific to University:

  * *trusted* consumers - for web application which are part of University web experience, the end user will not be asked to approve the access
- * *dynamic* consumers - common application credentials, can be used by any consumer and typically used on API Explorers.
-These consumers can provide an alternative `callback` uri (as long as it is on the same domain as registered in Kong)
+ * *dynamic* consumers - consumers with varying callback, can be configured for any consumer and typically used on API Explorers.
+These consumers can provide an alternative `callback` uri on the call to `/oauth2/authorize` and this should be allowed as long as it is on the same domain as registered in Kong
- * something else
+ * *remember my decision* - allowing user to _remember_ their decision (to approve) for 1 month and don't ask them again.

-## Building
+## Building manually

     mvn package

-Releasing
+Releasing manually

     mvn release:prepare
     mvn release:perform